 Quick Tips for Driving the Hana Highway

 - Make sure to pick up The Road to Hana CD at any souvenir shop on Maui.
 Turn it on in Paia and follow their recommendations as you go.
 It plays some local music and it's quite entertaining to boot.
-A Big thanks to Air Maui for lending us the CD for the day.

 - Stop in Paia to pick up a box lunch at CJ's Diner